ouspg/refhandler/backend/README.md

 In development mode, in-depth API documentation available in the auto-generated Swagger UI at `/api/docs`.

-## Running unit tests
+## Running unit and integration tests

-**TODO:** find easier way to run tests without manually installing python 3.12 and py
+**TODO:** find easier way to run tests without manually installing python 3.12

 Tests work for at least python versions 3.12 and 3.14